 Adding associated services

 After you create a project, you can add associated services to it at any time.
 You must have the Admin role to add associated services.
-Depending on the type of project you choose, you might be required to add a service during project creation.

 To add any service to a project, go to the project Settings page and click Add service in the Associated Services section.
 If you don’t have an existing IBM service, you are prompted to provision it.